Enforcing Parenting Arrangements

 Parental Abduction

-It is a criminal offence for a parent to intentionally disobey a court order that gives the other parent parenting time or decision-making authority regarding a child under the age of 14.
-For this offence it does not matter where in Canada the court order was made.
+If the child is under 14, it is a criminal offence for a parent to intentionally disobey a parenting or decision-making court order.
+It does not matter where in Canada the court order was made.
 Police can try to locate and return the child and may charge the offending parent.

 It is also an offence for a parent to keep a child away from the other parent even if there is no parenting order.
 However, in this situation the consent of the Attorney General is required for charges to be laid.

-If a parent takes a child under the age of 16 out of, or into, Canada contrary to a court order it may be possible to have the order enforced under international child abduction agreements.
-More information and assistance is available from the Central Authority for Saskatchewan under the Hague Convention.
-You may also wish to look at International Child Abduction: A Guidebook for Left-Behind Parents, a publication of Foreign Affairs, Trade & Development Canada.
+Canada is also part of international agreements that deal with child abduction.
+If a parent takes a child under the age of 16 out of, or into, Canada contrary to a court order, it may be possible to have the order enforced.
+Resources related to international child abduction include:

 Signs that your children could be at risk for abduction include: